FAForever/wiki-pages/Play/Client/Coop-Missions.md

 ![fletcher28.png](/fletcher28.png)![rhiza28.png](/rhiza28.png)
 ### AI options
 The M28AI mod allows you to customise the AI on campaign missions - players can choose any or all of the following options:
 - An AI teammate - start the game with a teammate controlled by M28AI (in the same way that you can play a mission with a human teammate).
-You can also choose to use an AiX variant and set the resource and build rate modifiers to the desired level.
+You can also choose to use an AIx variant and set the resource and build rate modifiers to the desired level, and/or have this adjust over time using the AIx overwhelm settings (to make the AI stronger or weaker as the game progresses).
 - Use M28AI logic for allied AI - where there is an allied AI faction with units, this option allows M28AI to take over control of their units.
 For example, this allows the rebels on Dawn (FA Mission 2) to have a significant impact on the mission if allowed to survive.
-AiX modifiers can be applied to the alleid AI if desired.
+AIx modifiers can be applied to the alleid AI if desired.
 - Use M28AI logic for hostile AI - this allows M28AI to take over control of hostile AI armies in campaign missions, meaning it will actively seek to use the units under its control to defeat you (in contrast to the default AI where it can often play more passively with the exception of scripted periodic attacks).
-AiX modifiers can be applied to the AI if desired (meaning you can give it a greater or reduced resource and/or build rate).
+AIx modifiers can be applied to the AI if desired (meaning you can give it a greater or reduced resource and/or build rate).

 #### Setup
 Make sure you have downloaded the M28AI mod from the FAF vault and the mod is active.